NieuwlandGeo/SLDReader/README.md

 * stroke-dasharray
 * stroke-dashoffset

+GraphicStroke with Mark or ExternalGraphic is supported.
-GraphicStroke, GraphicFill, and PerpendicularOffset are not supported.
+GraphicFill and PerpendicularOffset are not supported.

 #### PolygonSymbolizer
 Polygons with static fill and stroke style parameters are supported.
 See LineSymbolizer above for supported stroke css-parameters.
 GraphicFill is also supported.
+GraphicStroke with Mark or ExternalGraphic is supported.

 #### TextSymbolizer
 Dynamic Labels (with PropertyName elements), Font and Halo are supported.
 No vendor-specific options are supported.
 LabelPlacement or PointPlacement are supported.
 Graphic elements to display behind the label text are not supported.